Let’s Consider Skew

 Well we need to understand that all these different interpretations of skew arise from the same system result.
 The only difference is in how these results are consolidated.

-The Daily results and the Monthly Results column dilute the skew by virtue of the fact that these methods consolidate trade results into a daily or monthly record.
-The consolidation process actually dilutes the skew.
-The reason for this dilution is that we are consolidating the ‘normal trade events’ while leaving the ‘Outlier results’ unchanged.
-This effect dilutes the asymmetry in the series.
+The Daily results and the Monthly Results column compound the skew by virtue of the fact that these methods consolidate trade results into a daily or monthly record.
+The consolidation process actually compounds the skew of positively skewed systems.
+The reason for this compounded nature through consolidation is that we are altering the skew of the distribution through consolidation.
+With classic trend following models outside periods of ‘Outlier’, most of our trades are losses.
+As we consolidate these losses the relative disparity between our Outliers and linear sequence of losses becomes more extreme leading to higher overall skew in the distribution.
+This effect compounds the asymmetry in the series.

 We therefore need to be particularly careful in how we use skew to compare between alternatives.
 Ensure that you choose a particular method and stick with it.
 Unfortunately when assessing the skew between different Fund Managers based on available data, you sometimes only have monthly return data to work with and cannot determine the ‘real skew’ of the method….but it helps to be aware of these issues arising from the way we measure skew.